lgbouma/goumlab/content/blog/computation/compPhysWithPython.md

 How did we do?
 We read and transcribed Mark Wilde's lectures, and did four of his five homeworks.
 I might get on to doing the last one, but for now I want to get on to reassessing what I should be doing with my time before the semester starts.
 This blog is part of that.

 Vis-a-vis goal 2, we did pretty well.
 The notes are attached, and they look good.
 We have good LaTeX methods for code integration, figures, and a *lot* of custom-macros for live type-setting.
-Writing math is pretty good, but it’ll never be as abstract as free-hand on paper.
+Writing math is pretty good, but it’ll never be as good as free-hand on paper.
 This makes sense.
 If you want to think precisely (or myopically), typesetting on BaKoMa will be a good tool.
 However, if you want depth, and abstraction, and internalization, you need to worry about note-taking gaining an upper-edge on the learning.
 Often, you'll want to be focusing on the concepts and ideas, rather than one the pretty notes.

 So what?
 So the rule of thumb is: if it’s extremely idea-dense, (in addition to being hard to typeset), then handwritten.
 And since a good number of my classes will be idea dense, they’ll be hand-written.
 Post-lecture, I can summarize or process those notes in BaKoMa, something like 30mins-1hr/lecture (which is also good lecture review).

 What about goals 1 and 3?
 Well let’s talk about the Python side first.
-I gained some real familiarity with `numpy` and `matplotlib`, but not really `scipy` at all.
-The libraries read very similar to previous libraries I’ve worked with (especially in JDFTx) which is nice.
+I gained some familiarity with `numpy` and `matplotlib`, but not really `scipy` at all.
+The libraries are similar to previous libraries I’ve worked with (especially in JDFTx) which is nice.
 There are still obviously major parts of just `numpy` that I don’t have a good grasp on, and that are important for being able to do basic tasks in Python (e.g., array manipulation, working with dictionaries, creating UI’s).

 But I like Python.
 I think that I’ll keep working on it.
 At the same time, I’ll be able to learn physics through it.
 How do I mean?
 Well, I see a new concept, or some new differential equation, and I’ll be able to simulate it.
 That’s the point!
 Obviously, not a lot of textbooks or classes are catered to numerics.
 That’s both the challenge and the opportunity -- it’s building myself into a 'Π-shaped' practitioner: I’ll need to develop real depth in both the field-specifics, as well as in the numerical/computational realizations of those specifics.